Usually the procedure we follow in case of apps:

 To make the concept short and straightforward, it is reaching to people with your valued services through various platforms.
 This not only helps in customer retention but also helps in Monetization efforts to see that customers have no other plans rather than sticking to your app subscription plan.

-To know more about this concept, you can Hire Mobile App Developer from a reputed IT organization.
+To know more about this concept, you should focus on Finding App Developers from eSparkBiz, a reputed IT organization.
 He/She will be able to guide you regarding that.

 4. Piloting by Content